Netflix rolls out more features for parental control globally

 The company also added a feature to protect individual profiles by using a passcode to prevent children from accessing content not suited for them.

-The company's latest move is aimed at gaining more trust from parents, who are looking for options to limit screen time as well as choose programs that can be watched by their children.
+The company's latest move is aimed at gaining more trust from parents, who are looking for options to limit screen time as well as choose programmes that can be watched by their children.

 Netflix also said parents can remove individual series or films on their kids profiles, and review those under "profile and parental controls" within account settings.